What do Pennsylvania voters think of President Biden?

 Biden received 50% of the Pennsylvania vote in the 2020 Presidential Election, flipping a state won by former President Donald Trump in 2016.

-A new WHTM/Emerson College Polling/The Hill poll shows that 50.4% of Pennsylvania voters do not approve of the job President Biden has done so far in his first term.
+A new WJET/WFXP/Emerson College Polling/The Hill poll shows that 50.4% of Pennsylvania voters do not approve of the job President Biden has done so far in his first term.

 The poll was conducted from March 26-28, 2022, interviewing 1,069 Pennsylvanians with a margin of error (MOE) of +/- 3 percentage points.